gameduell/duellbuildandroid/README.md

 * `<activity-parameter>` &ndash; Use this to specify an android manifest activity parameter.
 E.g.: `<activity-parameter name="theme" value="@android:style/Theme.NoTitleBar.Fullscreen" />`.

+* `<application-extension>` &ndash; Use this to specify a class as being an application extension that will then receive Application callbacks.
+This is used together with inserting java classes into the final app.
+E.g.: `<application-extension name="com.superlib.SuperLibAppDelegate" />`.

 * `<gradle-repository>` &ndash; Use this to specify a gradle repository.
 E.g.: `<gradle-repository name="jcenter" url="www.someurl.com" />`.

 * `<gradle-dependency>` &ndash; Use this to specify a gradle dependency.
 E.g.: `<gradle-dependency value="com.google.android.gms:play-services-base:8.1.0" />`.